-2.3.7 Connection of remote sense
+2.3.7 Connection of remote sensing

-- Both pins "NC" of the Sense connector must not be wired! - The two screws next to connectors Share/Sense must always be mounted! - Remote sensing is only effective during constant voltage operation (CV) and for other regulation modes the sense input should be disconnected, if possible, because connecting it generally increases the oscillation tendency
+- Both pins "NC" of the Sense connector must not be wired! - Mind the electric strength of the sense cables, especially with models of ≥ 500 V rating! - The two screws next to connectors Share/Sense must always be mounted! - Remote sensing is only effective during constant voltage operation (CV) and for other regulation modes the sense input should be disconnected, if possible, because connecting it generally increases the oscillation tendency

 - The cross section of the sense cables is noncritical.
-Recommendation for cables up to 5 m (16 ft): 0.5 mm2 - Sense cables should be twisted and laid close to the DC cables to damp oscillation.
-If necessary, an additional capacitor should be installed at the load/consumer to eliminate oscillation - The + sense cables must be connected to + on the load and sense to at the load, otherwise the sense input of the device can be damaged.
-For an example see Figure 10 below. - In master-slave operation, the remote sensing should be connected to the master unit only
+However, it should be increased with increasing cable length.
+Recommendation for cables up to 5 m (16.4 ft): 0.5 mm2 - Sense cables should be twisted and laid close to the DC cables to damp oscillation.
+If necessary, an additional capacitor should be installed at the load/consumer to eliminate oscillation - The sense cables must be connected + to + and to at the load, otherwise both systems may be damaged - In master-slave operation, the remote sensing should be connected to the master unit only

-Figure 10 - Example for remote sensing wiring
+Figure 7 - Example for remote sensing wiring